 BR: Oh, there are so many artists that I would love to collaborate with, but I definitely would say Meghan Trainor.
 The Chainsmokers and Max Martin would definitely be at the top also.
 I've been extremely fortunate since winning AGT to collaborate with some of the music industry's biggest icons.
 I've written songs with Quincy Jones, Glen Ballard, David Foster, Diane Warren, and Siedah Garrett, and I've been fortunate enough to share the stage with legends like Jennifer Holliday, Prince, and so many of my heroes.
 There's nothing like two creative people collaborating on an original piece of work or performing together.

-Photo by Mike Leddy
+Photography by: Photo by Mike Leddy